geoarrow/geoarrow/format.md

 first ring is the exterior ring, optional subsequent rings are interior rings), and each ring is a list of xy vertices.
 The child name of the outer list should be "rings"; the child name of the inner list should be "vertices".
+The first coordinate and the last coordinate of a ring must be identical (i.e., rings must be closed).

 **MultiPoint**: `List<Coordinate>`